 Now come over to explore typical food to try while visiting Russia.

 First of all, I have to mention borsch.
-This is probably the most known traditional Russian food.
+This soup is probably the most known traditional Russian dish.

-It’s a red-colour soup made of meat and vegetables.
+Borsch is a red-colour soup made of meat and vegetables.
 Borsch has many ingredients: potatoes, cabbage, carrots, onions, parsley, dill and, of course, beets.
-By the way, it’s thanks to beets that the soup has this appetizing colour.
+By the way, it’s due to beets that the soup has this appetizing colour.
 No artificial food colourings!

 Speaking about the right food, Russians say that a good borsch has to be thick enough for a spoon to stand upright in it!